 I know where I stand.
-My marker pen has come out.
 I’m lining up in the MiFID corner.

-Eritreans call for international action on human organ trade in a wintry George Square, Glasgow; Christmas shoppers walk past bemused (December 2011).
+Eritreans call for international action on human organ trade at protest in George Square, Glasgow (December 2011).

 A fifty-strong contingent of Scotland’s Eritrean community assembled in Glasgow city centre yesterday (Saturday 10 December 2011) in a bid to win the attention of Scottish and UK politicians who they believe could contribute to ending the dark trade in human organs centred in Egypt’s Sinai desert; a trade whose primary victims are Eritrean refugees trying to reach Europe.

 ‘Our objective is to tell the international community to intervene to stop this crime,’ said Teklom, an Eritrean who now lives in Glasgow.
 ‘The Scottish government, and the UK government as well – the more pressure the better.
 We’re really shocked by this crime.
 We’re here to be a voice of the voiceless people.’

 Teklom and the other Eritreans at Saturday’s protest are the lucky ones – they have made it to Europe without falling into the hands of the traffickers who harvest organs which are eventually sold for use in transplants in richer countries.